lechab/newstatpress/readme.txt

 = 0.9.1 =

-* Fix PHP to be compatible with a old version (all 0.8.9 chaneges are now activated)
+* Fix PHP to be compatible with a old version (all 0.8.9 changes are now activated)

 = 0.9.0 =